roeeh/roeeh.github.io/_posts/2017-01-11-fastboot-oem-selinux-permissive.md

 The attacker can reboot the device into the `fastboot` mode, which could be done without any authentication -- A physical attacker can press the ‘Volume Up' button during device boot, where an attacker with ADB access can issue the `adb reboot bootloader` command.

-Then, the attacker can put the platform's SELinux in permissive mode, which severly weakens it,  by simply issuing:
+Then, the attacker can put the platform's SELinux in permissive mode, which severely weakens it,  by simply issuing:
 {% highlight C %}
 fastboot oem selinux permissive
 {% endhighlight %}